cjxo/messaging-app-client/README.md

                 - [X] Nice Chat Box
                 - [X] WOrking Mapping Of Array TO Exchanges

-        - [ ] make jaywon and jaylost appear also on users. remove the default users

         - [ ] Customize Profile UI
             - [ ] Finish TODO said on file